ekrose/drrank/README.md

 ```

-Finally, we provide a functionality to plot the results of both the posterior features estimates and the rankings:
+Finally, we provide functionality to plot grades along with posterior means and credible intervals:

 ```python
 from drrank import fig_ranks